- 1 A nautical weekend in Chesapeake Bay, MD

 An arts weekend in Los Angeles

-Los Angeles might not be the first city that comes to mind if you're planning an art-filled weekend away, but hear us out.
-Cinema aside, it’s got flashy-but-substantial modern art museums like The Broad and MOCA (which celebrates its 40th anniversary this year), an acclaimed photography center (Annenberg Space for Photography), and a starchitect–designed concert hall that’s home to the LA Phil.
-If you're looking to lighten your pockets, pop into the intricately designed new bookstore Owl Bureau, the all-pink Glossier flagship, and DTLA’s The Row, home to design stores like Yolk, Still Life Ceramics, and the Poketo flagship as well as Tartine Manufactory—the perfect place to grab a bite between shops.
+Los Angeles might not be the first city that comes to mind if you’re planning an art-filled weekend away, but hear us out.
+Cinema aside, it’s got flashy-but-substantial modern art museums like The Broad and MOCA, an acclaimed photography center (Annenberg Space for Photography), and a starchitect–designed concert hall that’s home to the LA Phil.
+If you’re looking to lighten your pockets, pop into the intricately designed bookstore Owl Bureau, the all-pink Glossier flagship, and DTLA’s The Row, home to design stores like Yolk, Still Life Ceramics, and the Poketo flagship as well as Tartine Manufactory—the perfect place to grab a bite between shops.
 Afterwards, rest your heads at Hotel Figueroa.
-Originally opened in 1926 as an exclusive women's hostel by the YWCA, the hotel reemerged from a renovation in 2018 with a lobby art gallery that features a permanent collection by female artists.
+Originally opened in 1926 as an exclusive women’s hostel by the YWCA, the hotel reemerged from a renovation in 2018 with a lobby art gallery that features a permanent collection by female artists.

 - 7 U.S. Cities That Are Hipper Than You Think